 01: Edit Profile:-

-Client or company would be able to change own name and email / phone, company address, ABN anytime.
-Email will be unique in database.
+Client or company would be able to change own name and email / phone, company address, anytime.
+Email and ABN will be unique in database.

+ABN cannot be changed by the client, only by the admin. accepted

-02: Change Password:-
+02: Change Password:- (question from Seb: what is the minimum password strength required?)

+We can finalize it later with mutual understanding.

 Client or company would be able to change own password by entering below details in platform.